Prestashop Security Issues: Top 7 Most Common Prestashop Attacks

-Prestashop has been vulnerable to SQL injection, one of the most commonly occurring vulnerabilities.
+SQL injection one other common PrestaShop security issue.
 PrestaShop 1.6.0 and other versions were reported to be vulnerable from SQL injection.
 The problem lied in the parameter id_manufacturer

 Prestashop’s user cookie contains buggy encryption due to its use of Blowfish/ECD or AES encryption.
 Due to this, an attacker can alter the contents of a Prestashop cookie leading to privilege escalation.
 The attacker can then access user sessions, steal sensitive information like credit card details or gain admin access.

 A remote code execution vulnerability (CVE-2018-8823 )was discovered in Prestashop security this year itself, affecting PrestaShop versions 126.96.36.199 through 188.8.131.52.
 Remote Code Execution allows remote attackers to execute arbitrary PHP code via the code parameter.
 The vulnerability was found to be in the Responsive Mega Menu Pro module.